-I baked a lot of apple pies last week and concluded that it’s hard to make a bad one.
-My favorite had a butter-free filling, lemon juice, a mixture of Granny Smith and Macintosh apples and a buttery crust with a lattice top.
-I didn’t even think about pies with crumb toppings until Cindy sent me her mother’s recipe.
+I’ve been making a lot of apple pies lately, and thus far my favorite is one with a butter-free filling, lemon juice, a mixture of Granny Smith and Macintosh apples and a buttery crust with a lattice top.
+I didn’t even think about making pies with crumb toppings until Cindy sent me her mother’s recipe.
 This is a very delicious, crumb topped Dutch Apple Pie.

 Cindy’s mom used a standard size 9 inch pie dish, but I halved it and used a little 7 inch which is perfect for bakers who love making pie but don’t have a lot of people to feed.
 I found one a few years ago on Amazon, but a reader informed me there were more on eBay.